-Technical Project Management
+Project Management - R&D Optimization/Deployment

-A well-structured External R&D interaction can provide a cost-effective mechanism by which a corporation can gain access (if and when needed, and as long as needed) to valuable R&D resources that would be too expensive to duplicate in-house, and to knowledge and technology that may simply be unavailable in-house.
-Another benefit of External R&D is in helping a company recruit highly qualified new R&D personnel, since it is able to evaluate a student involved in a collaboration over a prolonged period in a real-life project setting rather than relying mainly on performance during a formal job interview.
-In return, a university or other nonprofit organization may gain the benefits of funding from the company, as well as enrichment of the background and experience of its students and other personnel by exposure to practical industrial problems and to work in an industrial environment.
+External R&D offers a number of secondary benefits, as well.
+For instance, in helping a company recruit highly qualified new R&D personnel by, for example, working with and evaluating a student involved in a collaboration in a real-life project setting rather than relying primarily on performance in a formal job interview.
+In return, a university or other nonprofit organization may gain the benefits of funding from the client, as well as enrichment of the background and experience of its students and other personnel by exposure to practical industrial environments, scenarios, and problems — thus creating a true “win-win” situation.

 By observing and evaluating the current processes and challenges that our clients face, we help them develop a better understanding of the critical technical issues that need to be addressed and the obstacles that must be surmounted to achieve success.
 This improved understanding produces greater clarity and direction regarding the specific skill sets that need to be available within a project team, as well as any additional resources and support that the team may need.
 If requested by our client, we also help the team in the detailed planning and monitoring of the project.